 After thus praising perseverance, I will now seem riotously hypocritical when I tell you that in light of my meager New York fashion week I have decided not to continue on to Milan.
 Phony two-faced shrew, am I right?
 But let me explain.
 I believe there’s a certain time and place for perseverance, and a certain time and place for prudence, too.
 Spending my money and energy abroad in the pursuit of a show season that has given generous indication of not wanting me to pursue it would be sheer foolhardiness, and so I have strategically resolved to stay home.
 Well, not exactly home… I have a job scheduled next week on the other side of country, but any place in this hemisphere is close enough to home for me!

 So after contemplating this all for the past few days I have come to view it in a contented light, if not altogether a celebratory one: it takes reality-checks like these to keep us grounded in so potentially heady an industry.
 It takes my career to falter to remind me of all the myriad pursuits that interest me outside of my job— and of the importance of maintaining these pursuits through smooth sailing and rough alike.
 The great seas of fashion may be expansive, but they do have shores, and distant ends that wash against other untold lands.
 Now my own advice of not taking things personally has been put to the test and proven effective, though challenging, and I can continue to dispense it when asked without any doubt of its validity.
 Other counsel I can offer?
-Well, ice-cream flavor pairings is an issue I’m quite well-versed in… (hint: pistachio and bubblegum goeth not well together).
-But that’s a blog post for another time…
+Well, ice-cream flavor pairings is an area I’m quite well-versed in… and a word from the wise: pistachio and bubblegum goeth not well together.